HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Quality Assurance and Testing

 During the development process, we designed a testing system.
-We plan to write unit tests, like Jest, then integration tests, and end-to-end tests to ensure all components function correctly as a cohesive system.
+We plan to write unit tests, like Jest, then integration tests, and end-to-end tests to ensure all components function correctly.

-We need to regularly benchmark the system's performance, especially focusing on the speed and resource usage of the encryption and decryption processes and the WeChat hook's impact on the overall system.
+We need to regularly benchmark the system's performance, especially focusing on the speed and resource usage of the encryption and decryption processes and the WeChat hook's impact for the overall app.

 We need to perform continuous security assessments, leveraging both automated tools and manual inspection techniques, to identify and check if there is any security issues promptly.

 ### Documentation and Support